Neo-996/holbertonschool-hbnb/part1/Documentation_Compilation.md

 # HBnB Evolution – Technical Documentation

 ## 📘 Introduction

-This document provides a comprehensive technical overview of the HBnB Evolution application.
-It compiles all major architecture diagrams and explanations developed throughout the project.
-The goal is to guide the implementation process by providing a clear reference for the application’s design and logic.
+This document serves as the complete technical blueprint for the **HBnB Evolution** application.
+It consolidates the high-level architectural design, core data models, and API interaction flows using standardized UML diagrams.
+The goal is to provide clear and actionable documentation that guides implementation and future scaling.

 ---

-## 🗂️ High-Level Architecture
+## 📂 High-Level Architecture

 ### High-Level Package Diagram

 ```mermaid
 classDiagram
     class PresentationLayer {